hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/98__Venkatraghavan_S.md

 >> Therefore, is there a brahmAkAra vritti possible that is not akhaNDAkArA
 >> also?
 So brahmAkAra vritti has to be liberating knowledge.
 >>
-> ​yes, brahman is creator, brahman is jagat, brahman has existence or
+> yes, brahman is creator, brahman is jagat, brahman has existence or
 > knowledge of all or Ananda, etc. are such vRtti-s.
 Even pot exists - is
-> such vRtti, because existence is brahman.​
+> such vRtti, because existence is brahman.
 >
-> ​These all vRtti-s are apramA, though.
+> These all vRtti-s are apramA, though.
 > So, if you would have used the term pramA instead of vRtti here, then my
-> answer to your question would have been 'no'.​
+> answer to your question would have been 'no'.
 >
 > Note that only brahmAkArAkhaNDavRtti is pramA(compared to other vRtti-s)
 > in our system, because it has no bAdha.